 Welcome Back, Members!

-Daniel Stowe Botanical Garden is Growing Again and we're thrilled to welcome members back to the Garden on Thursday, May 28.
+Daniel Stowe Botanical Garden is Growing Again and we're thrilled to welcome members back to the Garden.
 While you've been away, a small team has been maintaining the gardens and in recent weeks, preparing for your return.
 As we reopen, things are going to look a bit different.
 The staff has developed new protocols and procedures to help keep guests, staff and volunteers healthy and safe.

 10 a.m. - 4 p.m.

 The Garden is following guidelines provided by the Centers for Disease Control, The NC Department of Health and Human Services and the Gaston County Department of Health.
 The Garden, in accordance with CDC guidance, recommends individuals stay six feet apart and travel in groups no larger than six.
 Garden staff and guests are required to wear face masks indoors or outdoors in the presence of other staff, volunteers or guests.
 Six feet social distancing should be observed outdoors.
 The Garden also recommends that persons more vulnerable or at-risk for COVID-19 as identified by the CDC take extra precaution or refrain from use of the facility during this initial phase of reopening.

 The Garden has installed plexiglas barriers between staff and guests.
 We've also installed signage and markers to remind you of the six-foot rule.
 Hand sanitizer is readily available.
 Signage will be in place to encourage guests to stroll through the Garden in a counter-clockwise fashion.

 In visiting DSBG, you agree to assume all responsibility for your health and well-being and will not hold DSBG responsible in any way with respect to COVID-19.